-Surprise/Eaglesmere Loop Professional Review and Guide
+Surprise/Eaglesmere Loop Professional Guide

 "This loop trail, which visits four lakes, can be hiked in a long day, broken into shorter segments, or done as a backpack.
 The farther into the Eagles Nest Wilderness you travel, the more primitive the area seems.
 Various features along the trail highlight the glacial past.
 Lower Cataract Lake, far below most of the trail, forms the hub of the loop.
 Several views of craggy Eagles Nest, the peak after which the Eagles Nest Wilderness was named, treat the eye along the way.
 At 13, 400 feet, Eagles Nest is the second-highest peak in the Gore Range.